 What’s next for oat milk?

 As more people are interested in plant-based choices, companies are rising to the occasion.
 Oat-based yogurt alternatives, ice-creams, and more are here.
 Food scientists are researching how to make the best products and are experimenting with different processes and even which kinds of bacteria make the thickest yogurt.

-If you’re looking for a creamy nut-free, plant-based milk alternative, there are many benefits of oat milk that make it a great option that can be enjoyed as part of a balanced diet.
+If you’re looking for a creamy nut-free, plant-based milk alternative, there are many oat milk benefits that make oat milk a healthy option that can be enjoyed as part of a balanced diet.
 You’ll even get a few grams of fiber and protein per serving, unlike with almond milk.
 As for oat milk disadvantages, keep in mind that oat milk also comes with a higher total carb and calorie content (although these aren’t necessarily disadvantages).